Jeffrey R. Di Leo

 Jeffrey R. Di Leo is a Professor of English and Philosophy at the University of Houston-Victoria.
-He is also Executive Director of the Society for Critical Exchange and past president of the Society for Comparative Literature and the Arts, and a former member of the Modern Language Association Delegate Assembly (Teaching as Profession).
+He is also Executive Director of the Society for Critical Exchange and its Winter Theory Institute, past president of the Society for Comparative Literature and the Arts, and a former member of the Modern Language Association Delegate Assembly (Teaching as Profession).

 He is editor and publisher of the American Book Review, which was awarded the University of Houston System Board of Regents Award for Academic Excellence (2016), and founder and editor of the journal Symploke, which was awarded the Phoenix Award for Significant Editorial Achievement (2000) and a Best Special Issue Award (2012) by the Council of Editors of Learned Journals (CELJ).

 - Bloomsbury Handbook of World Theory (Bloomsbury, 2021; with Christian Moraru)

 - Catastrophe and Higher Education: Neoliberalism, Theory, and the Future of the Humanities (Palgrave Macmillan, 2020)

 - Vinyl Theory (Lever Press, 2020)

 - Philosophy as World Literature (Bloomsbury, 2020)

 - Biotheory: Life and Death under Capitalism (Routledge, 2020; with Peter Hitchcock)